boostorg/redis/README.md

 # Aedis

-Aedis is a redis client designed with the following in mind
+Aedis is a redis client designed for

 * Seamless integration with async code
-* Easy and intuitive
+* Easy and intuitive usage
-* Speed as a result of simplicity

 To use this library include `aedis.hpp` in your project.
 Current dendencies are `Boost.Asio` and `libfmt`.
 As of C++23 this library will have no external dependencies.

 # Example

-The examples below will use coroutines as it makes the code simpler, however callbacks and futures are also supported.
+The examples below will use coroutines, callbacks and futures are supported as well.

 ```cpp
 awaitable<void> example1(tcp::resolver::results_type const& r)